rocq-community/docker-rocq/README.md

 This Dockerfile repository is [mirrored on GitLab](https://gitlab.com/coq-community/docker-rocq), but [issues](https://github.com/coq-community/docker-rocq/issues) and [pull requests](https://github.com/coq-community/docker-rocq/pulls) are tracked on GitHub.

+> [!NOTE]
+>
-Note that this repository only contain Docker images for the Rocq Prover ≥ 9.0.
+> Note that this repository only contain Docker images for the Rocq Prover ≥ 9.0.
-For earlier versions of the Coq Proof Assistant ≤ 8.20.1, use [coqorg/coq](https://hub.docker.com/r/coqorg/coq) images instead.
+> For earlier versions of the Coq Proof Assistant ≤ 8.20.1, use [coqorg/coq](https://hub.docker.com/r/coqorg/coq) images instead.

 <!-- tags -->